anthonyronda/documentation/wiki/attributing.md

 It is recommended to create a Journal Entry called `Credits` at the root of the Journal Entries in the world you are working on.
 You could either list each attribution on its own line, categorize them by file type or logically into scenes, actors, etc.

+This recommendation is _in addition_ to the attribution method required by the content license, _not a replacement_ for the attribution method required by the license.

 ### Example Journal Entry

 Logically sorted: